Infectious diseases

 To prevent a pseudopregnancy from happening, the best course of action is to have them spayed.
 If a dog has a prolonged event of pseudopregnancy, it can lead to some very serious underlying health problems.
 Neutering should prevent false pregnancy in the future, unless there is a complication such as ovarian remnant syndrome.

-Why Does my Dog Have Swollen Breasts? - False pregnancy and swollen breasts
+Why Does My Dog Have Swollen Breasts? - False pregnancy and swollen breasts

 Breasts swollen by allergies

-This allergic reaction can initiate an inflammatory process which can manifest topically or extend to other regions of the body.
+This allergic reaction can initiate an inflammatory process which can manifest locally or extend to other regions of the body.
 Contact dermatitis is one of the most common allergies resulting in swelling of the breasts and nipple enlargement.
 Worryingly, they can even spread to the respiratory or central nervous system which can be particularly dangerous.

 Depending on the allergen, it can be difficult to know what is the root cause.
 For an allergic reaction leading to swollen breasts, it is possible you have used a new hygiene product in this area.
 Flea bites, some internal medicines or natural substances such as pollen or mold can also lead to reactions.

 You may need to check the dog's eyes and ears as well as their breasts to determine both the cause and extent of the reaction.
-The dog may also try to scratch these areas a lot more than usual or show some unusual biting.
+The dog may also try to scratch these areas a lot more than usual or carry out some unusual biting.
 It wouldn't be completely uncommon for the dog to become agitated or frustrated either, so it is important to look out for all of these signs and symptoms.

 Injuries or accidents causing swollen breasts